jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 iteration 400: loss=inf W1=-1.39e+284 dW1=1.656e+291 W2=-6.869e+286 dW2=8.184e+293 b= -1.04e+283 db = 1.24e+290
 iteration 600: loss=nan W1=nan dW1=nan W2=nan dW2=nan b= nan db = nan
 ```
 The application overflows within 600 iterations!
 Since the loss and the gradient are so high, we test whether the learning rate is too high.
-We decrease the learning rate to 1e-8.We do not have the overflow problem, but the loss remains high.
+We decrease the learning rate to 1e-8.
+We do not have the overflow problem, but the loss remains high.
 ```
 iteration 90000: loss=4.3e+01 W1= 0.23 dW1=-1.3e+02 W2=0.0044 dW2= 0.25 b= 0.0045 db = -4.633
 W = [ 0.2437896   0.00434705]
 b = 0.004981262980767952
 ```

-We are reluctant to take actions without information.
-However, since the application runs fast, we will give it one more try .
 With 10,000,000 iterations and a learning rate of 1e-10, the loss remains very high.
 It will be better to trace the source of problem now.

 ```
 iteration 9990000: loss=3.7e+01 W1= 0.22 dW1=-1.1e+02 W2=0.0043 dW2= 0.19 b= 0.0049 db = -4.593